azat-co/practicalnode/chapter12/chapter12.md

 }
 ```

 The most important fields are `name` and `version`.
 The others are optional and self-explanatory, by name.
-The full list of supported keys is located at [the npm web site](https://www.npmjs.org/doc/json.html).
+The full list of supported keys is located at [the npm web site](https://www.npmjs.org/doc/json.html): <https://www.npmjs.org/doc/json.html>.

 **Warning** `package.json` must have double quotes around values and property names, unlike native JavaScript object literals.

-Important feature which will benefit all projects (and more so large projects) is npm scripts.
+npm scripts is an important feature that benefits all projects and more so large one.
 See that `scripts` property in the `package.json` file?
-Inside of it developers can define any commands which act as aliases.
-The left part is the alias and the right part (after the `:` colon) is the actual command:
+Inside of it developers can define any commands, which act as aliases.
+The left part is the alias, and the right part (after the `:` colon) is the actual command:

 ```json
 "scripts": {